Skip to content

 Policy 770: Food and Nutrition Services

-The district will operate school breakfast, lunch, and special milk programs for the benefit of the regularly enrolled students of the district and authorized adults.
-The programs will be operated in compliance with all appropriate United States Department of Agriculture (USDA) regulations concerning the operation of the Child Nutrition Program, including Civil Rights Rules and Regulations, as well as other federal, state and local requirements.
+The board supports the promotion of healthy, nutritious meals for students attending district schools.
+Therefore, the district will operate school breakfast, lunch, and special milk programs for the benefit of the regularly enrolled students of the district and authorized adults in accordance with the requirements of the National School Lunch Program (NSLP) and School Breakfast Program (SBP).
+Where appropriate, the district may also operate the Summer Food Service Program (SFSP).
+All programs will be operated in compliance with United States Department of Agriculture (USDA) regulations concerning the operation of the Child Nutrition Program, including Civil Rights Rules and Regulations, as well as other federal, state and local requirements.

 NONDISCRIMINATION AND REASONABLE ACCOMMODATION